COVID-19 FAQs for Graduate Students

 When are graduate students able to return to campus?

-All courses taught at SDSU have moved online beginning March 23rd through August 21st.
-In-person instruction will not resume for the Spring or Summer semester.
+All courses taught during the summer semester at SDSU are online.
+In-person instruction will not resume until Fall 2020.
+Some courses may still be offered online or through a hybrid model.
 Students are advised to remain off campus through August 15th.
-Students should continue to check their university email for any changes or updates.
+Students should continue to check their university email and the JacksRBack website for any changes or updates.

-All course instruction is online for the Spring and Summer 2020 semesters.
+All course instruction is online for the Summer 2020 semester and may be partially online for Fall 2020.
 What if there are issues accessing courses?

 Students should ensure all SDSU Student Accounts are established and functioning.
 Access to MyState, Jacks Email and D2L will be required.
-For login help, click here.
+If you need login help, visit the login help page.
 Resources to assist students for successful online learning and troubleshooting can be found on the Learn Online page.
 Students should also be in contact with course instructors if there are any access issues.